Fiigueiredo/Fiigueiredo/README.md

 ## Summary
 <p>
   <img align="right" width="300" title= "" alt = "Man sitting on floor using laptop" src="https://github.com/amacado/amacado/blob/master/assets/images/undraw_version_control_re_mg66.svg" />
-  I'm a student in love with the Java language, experiencing my first love for the Object Oriented language.
-I love complex and challenging projects and I'm always looking for new challenges.
-Want to know more about me.
-Please feel free to <a href="https://www.linkedin.com/in/levifiigueiredo/" target="_blank">contact me</a>.
+  I'm a back-end student experiencing my first love for the Object Oriented Java language.
+I love complex and challenging projects and I'm always looking for new challenges and emotions.
+Learn more about me on my other social media by clicking below!
 </p>

 💼 Want to hire me or see my resume?
-Check e-mail
+Send me an email, or
-<br />💬 Ask me about anything, I'll be <a href="https://github.com/Fiigueiredo/Fiigueiredo/issues" target="_blank">happy to help</a>
+<br />💬 Ask me about anything, I'll be <a href="https://github.com/Fiigueiredo/Fiigueiredo/issues" target="_blank">happy to help</a>.

 <!--## MY SOCIAL NETWORKS -->
 <div align="center">